HollyDraz/record-scratch/README.md

 # Record Scratch
 Record Scratch is a platform designed for music enthusiasts who not only enjoy listening to music but also relish the joy of sharing it.
 While numerous streaming services offer recommendation algorithms, there's a distinctive magic when a fellow human handpicks a personal song just for you to groove to.
-And that's precisely where Record Scratch steps in."
+And that's precisely where Record Scratch steps in.

 ## Prerequisites: